snide/rollerball/readme.md

 ## Xata

-The primary purchase of this tool is to get data into a Xata database.
+The primary purpose of this tool is to get data into a Xata database.
 At this point you can access your links from anywhere and build more specific tools.

 ## Key commands in your OS